wvchallenges/se-challenge-expenses/README.markdown

 in the browser, and the code in the Server directory runs in the AWS Lambda environment.
 Of the 3 languages available for Lambda, I've chosen node.js for this project.

-You can launch the application by hitting this url with you Chrome browser:  http://wavechallenge.s3-website-us-west-2.amazonaws.com/
+You can launch the application by hitting this url with your Chrome browser:  http://wavechallenge.s3-website-us-west-2.amazonaws.com/

 # Points of Interest in This Implementation